Housing and Biosecurity

 Biosecurity

-Each of our live animal facilities has a comprehensive biosecurity program that has been designed and implemented to prevent the introduction of infectious diseases to animals through human and animal vectors or contaminated equipment.
-Our biosecurity protocol addresses every aspect of our facilities: feed mill operations, feed delivery, transportation, vaccination and health management, visitors and auditors.
-Items such as protection barriers, bird protection netting, water monitoring and treatment, and compliant waste disposal all contribute to enhance the biosecurity of our livestock, poultry and aquaculture.
+Our live animal facilities operate under comprehensive biosecurity programs designed to prevent the introduction of infectious diseases through human contact, animal vectors, or contaminated equipment.
+These protocols cover all aspects of our operations, including feed mill activities, feed delivery, animal transportation, vaccination, and health management, as well as the management of visitors and auditors.
+Key biosecurity measures, such as protective barriers, birdproof netting, water monitoring and treatment, and compliant waste disposal, are implemented across our livestock, poultry, and aquaculture operations to strengthen disease prevention and safeguard animal health.